 Your clients need to draw traffic to their websites.
-That is the first step in becoming an authority.
-Learning how to write content that attracts both visitors to you site and pleases the search engines is the way to get traffic.
+That is the first step to becoming an authority.
+Learning how to write content that attracts both visitors to your site and pleases the search engines is the way to get traffic.
 The best way to draw traffic to your site is to write search engine optimized, helpful content.

 Writing articles for local publications is a tried and true method of establishing your expertise.
 Writing a best-selling book can make you an overnight expert.
-Use your book as you business card.
+Use your book as your business card.
 Talk to local groups, join Toastmaster, and any other place where you can talk to groups of people.
-Old fashioned network will help you establish your expertise.
+The old-fashioned network will help you establish your expertise.
 Be able to tell people what you do in less than 30 seconds.
 “I help people create new careers using the internet.”
 That takes 5 seconds to say and the natural response from my friend is, “How do you do that?”

 Know what you are good at and let everyone in the world know how you can help them.
 Only the internet can help you do that.

 The qualities of a good relationship are defined in the first meeting.
 Any misunderstanding will result in disappointment.

 First I want to be sure I understand what their business is about and what they want their website to accomplish.
 These questions apply: